1831 Bristol riots: Aftermath

 Another common misconception of the time was that troublemakers had come from the Kingswood collieries; though the pit owners stated that their men had largely remained at work throughout the riots.
 No defendant claimed a political motive in court and many pleaded drunkenness as mitigation for their behaviour.

 The Third Reform Bill, known afterwards as the Great Reform Act, finally passed in 1832 after a political crisis known as the Days of May.
 The Royal Commission on Municipal Corporations of 1833 thought Bristol's local authority was jealous of its power and incapable of controlling the city; with many city officials viewing their positions as sinecures.
 The corporation was reformed by the Municipal Corporations Act 1835.
 Pinney returned to the corporation that year as an alderman, a position he held for 18 years, Wetherell lost his Boroughbridge seat as one of the rotten boroughs abolished by the Reform Act and did not sit in parliament again.

+Beyond the immediate physical destruction, the riots imposed a severe financial burden on the city, which was forced to raise an additional £10,000 per year to fund reconstruction and compensation efforts.
+This strain led to the immediate postponement and eventual abandonment of several civic improvement projects, including the plans to convert the Easton Armoury into a poorhouse.
+The Bristol Corporation of the Poor instead pivoted to purchasing the old Admiralty prison at Stapleton as it became more cost-effective as a result.